-▶ How to configure the alarm sound (also see ""3.4.3.
+▶ How to configure the alarm sound (also see "3.4.3.
 Configuration via MENU")

-1. While the DC output is switched off tap the touch area MENU on the main screen

-- 2. In the menu page, tap "HMI Settings" - In the following menu page, tap "Alarm Sound" - 4.
-In the settings page tap on the symbol to either enable or disable the alarm sound and confirm with
+- 1. While the DC output is switched tap the touch area MENU on the main screen - In the menu page, tap HMI Settings. - 3.
+In the following menu page, tap Alarm Sound. - 4.
+In the settings page tap the button to select between alarm sound on or off and confirm with